Wood projects come alive when the right colours are chosen. Learn about the different ways you can colour wood projects to make them look amazing.

 If the project is a baby or toddler toy, you’ll need to make sure to use a non-toxic paint.
 I prefer though to use one of the natural dyes mentioned in the next section as that is much safer than even a non-toxic paint.

-Natural wood dyes
+Natural wood dyes to colour wood projects

 For baby and toddler toys that will likely be put in the mouth and even chewed on (!), you can’t use a toxic stain or paint.